skariel/webalchemy/README.md

 ###Tutorial and Documentation

-There is not much yet except a few examples.
-See below how to run them:
+There is not much yet except a few examples to learn from.

+A Webalchemy application is a regular Python class (no need to inherit anything) that provides relevant methods used by the Webalchemy server.
+The only required method is `initialize`, which is called when the client side is ready for automation.
+Here we create a header and append it to the document body:

 ```python
 class HellowWorldApp: